dunhamsteve/aoc2022/README.md

 This one was quite easy.
 I "cheated" a little and hardwired the max size of the space to avoid having to calculate and pass it around.

+**Day 19**

+Day 19 took me a while.
+I decided to write a heap instead of doing RBTree, hoping I could just use a LT without having a full compare on the State.
+(I want a priority queue, but RBTree only lets me have one of each value.)
+It turns out it was subtly broken.
+I patched it into day16 and started getting wrong answers.

+It took quite a bit of fine-tuning on the estimation function, and I needed a <= instead of < for cutting (oops).
+The second part was quite easy given the first part.

 ## Rust Notes